Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 We now introduce \emph{Tunable Variable Time Amplitude Amplification} (Tunable VTAA) and analyze its performance.
 Specifically, we formally define Tunable VTAA in \sec{tunable_universal} and show its equivalence to a generic nested amplitude amplification algorithm reflecting toward the potentially good subspaces.
 We then analyze the query complexity of Tunable VTAA in \sec{tunable_query}.
 We present an optimized amplification schedule in \sec{tunable_optimal} under which Tunable VTAA has the lowest possible query cost.

-For presentation purpose, we assume that values of all norms in our discussion are known a prior.
+For presentational purpose, we assume that values of all norms in our discussion are known a prior.
 We will comment on how this assumption can be relaxed at the end of \sec{tunable_optimal}.